Air Quality Standard Permit for Dry Bulk Fertilizer Handling Operations

 If your facility complies with the above screening criteria:

-- Review the standard permit in PDF considering your proposed claim for further restrictions and limitations.
+- Review the standard permit considering your proposed claim for further restrictions and limitations.

 - If your facility complies with all requirements of the standard permit, you may claim this standard permit.